Getting Started: Analysing HILDA with Stata

 You do not need to have used the HILDA data or Stata before.
 You should have some experience with a statistical software package, such as SAS, SPSS or Stata.
 While the course will be taught in Stata, SAS equivalent code will be provided.

-Location: 198 Berkeley Street (The Spot), University of Melbourne (lab to be advised)
+Location: Alice Hoy Building, University of Melbourne (lab to be advised)

 Catering: Morning tea, lunch and afternoon tea provided each day